devcybiko/templates/homework-letters.md

 ### Overview

-In this assignment, you'll create one of two possible computer games: NumberGuess or PsychicDigits.
+In this assignment, you'll create one of two possible computer games: WordGuess or PsychicLetters.
 These apps will run in the browser, and feature dynamically updated HTML and CSS powered by your JavaScript code.

 ### Commits